The Infiltrator (2016 film): Box office

 In the United States and Canada, The Infiltrator opened on Wednesday, July 13, 2016, and was projected to gross $5–8 million from 1,600 theaters in its opening five days.
 The film grossed $773,761 on its first day and $5.3 million in its opening weekend (a five-day total of $6.7 million), finishing eighth at the box office.

 Critical response

 As of June 2020, the film holds a 72% approval rating on Rotten Tomatoes based on 179 reviews and an average rating of 6.4/10.
 The website's critical consensus reads, "The Infiltrator's compelling fact-based story and tremendously talented cast are often just enough to balance out its derivative narrative and occasionally clunky execution."
 On Metacritic, the film has a score of 66 out of 100, based on 38 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

+In The Guardian, Wendy Ide wrote:Cranston is excellent: we pick up on the barely perceptible flicker of fear in his eyes as he brazenly weaves his story.
+And Kruger impresses in a crucial supporting role.
+But the trick with a sting movie is that it should all slot elegantly into place in the final reveal.
+And for all its gung-ho energy, there’s a cluttered quality to the plotting which means that it doesn’t flow as satisfyingly as it should.